 If the parties choose to litigate the matter, they are likely to spend between $15,000.00 and $20,000.00.
 That figures two lawyers each working for between 30 and 40 hours on the matter.
 The lawyers’ billable time included the hours sitting in the hallway of the courthouse waiting for the case to be called.

 When it comes to cost, a mediated agreement is better than a litigated result (nearly) 100% of the time.
-And we believe at Holistic Mediation that you should keep as much of your own money as possible 100% of the time.
+And I believe at Holistic Mediation that you should keep as much of your own money as possible 100% of the time.